 Principal Activity Equity Interest

-2010 2009
+2011 2010

-Personal Lines General Insurer 100.0% 50.0%
+Personal Lines General Insurer 100.0% 100.0%

 On 28 February 2010, the Association gained economic control of RAA Insurance Holdings Ltd and its subsidiaries with the power to govern the financial and operating policies and to obtain ultimate benefits from their activities.
 At this time, the Association's investment was transferred from an equity accounted investment to a 100% owned subsidiary.
-Refer to note 27 for further information.